kuru-studio/kuru-studio-social-web/interfaces/README.md

 ### What's here?

-Types will live inside this folder.
+Types and Interfaces will live inside this folder.